20+ Debate Examples for Students: Samples, Speeches, and Scripts

-- 2 to 3 minutes per speaker, classroom assignment = Short debate examples (top of page).
+- 2 to 3 minutes per speaker, classroom assignment = Short debate examples (end of page)

 - Class 8 / 11 / 12 specific = Class level examples section.